Rami-Si7/Autonomous-Car/README.md

 -To, lanuch the simulation, you will need to download Godot Mono using this [link for mac](https://godotengine.org/download/macos/), [link for windows](https://godotengine.org/download/windows/)
 - Then you will need to download this github repository on your computer, and then open godot using the downloaded repository

+## OverView about project files
+- There are mulitple folders in this project:

+       - Scripts: has all the code needed to implement the Godot simulation, computer vision and machine learning models, there are two notbooks, Dave-2 which we trained the steering prediction model, And YOLO model for free-slot and traffic signs detection model.

+       - Scenes: has all the scence that we tested in our simulation.

+       - Addons: containes all the asset libraries that we used in Godot Game engine.

+       - Models: contain the model we trained and using.

+       - Vechile: contains the body, wheels and texture.

+       other folders contains texture and images.